ofbeaton/command-running/README.md

 Please note that windows `getPids()` is slow (2 seconds).
 There may be a way to speed it up using `WMI` in the future.

+## Alternatives

+If you don't need advanced features, you can use the [Symfony Lock component and trait](https://symfony.com/doc/master/console/lockable_trait.html) in any application, even non-symfony ones.
+It is actively maintained and is likely more up to date.
+It supports filesystem (FlockStore), shared memory (SemaphoreStore) and even databases and Redis servers.
+It does not support force claims, kills, or reports.

 ## Installing via Composer

 The recommended way to install Command Running is through